EdenAran/chuck-facts/README.md

 ## Technology
 This project was created using [Create React App](https://github.com/facebook/create-react-app) and it was built with React and React Hooks.

-The project uses [chucknorris.io](https://github.com/chucknorris-io/chuck-api) to retrieve the data.
+The project uses [chucknorris.io](https://github.com/chucknorris-io/chuck-api) to retrieve the data and [axios](https://www.npmjs.com/package/axios) for the requests.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.